- Manuscript Submission Requirements Checklists

 This information is provided to the reviewers during the peer-review process (for Review Only) and is available to readers of the published work (for Publication).
 Supporting Information must be submitted at the same time as the manuscript.
 See the list of Acceptable Software by File Designation and confirm that your Supporting Information is viewable.

 If the manuscript is accompanied by any supporting information files for publication, these files will be made available to readers.
-A brief, nonsentence description of the actual contents of each file is required.
+A brief, nonsentence description of the actual contents of each file, including the file type extension, is required.
 This description should be labeled Supporting Information and should appear before the Acknowledgement and Reference sections.
 Examples of sufficient and insufficient descriptions are as follows:

 When including supporting information for review only, include copies of references that are unpublished or in-press.
 These files are available only to editors and reviewers.